atomgomba/kif/README.md

 ## Changes

+### 0.1.1

+* Added alternative static functions (e.g. `kifi` is now a shorter alternative to `kif.i`)
+* Changed license from GPLv3 to Apache 2.0 to be more permissive

 ### 0.1.0

 * Initial release

 ## License

-kif is released under the GNU GPLv3 License.
+kif is released under the Apache 2.0 License.